-Initially, many people elect to arrange just one life insurance policy that will best meet their long-term needs.
+Initially, many people choose to arrange just one life insurance policy that will best meet their long-term needs.
 At the time, this might be all they can afford, or all they require.
-However, as your personal, financial, and family circumstances alter you may need to review your arrangement.
+However, as your personal, financial, and family circumstances change you may need to review your policy.

 Notable milestones in life that can prompt such a rethink include:

 Again, the answer is "yes."
 Multiple valid life insurance claims from your beneficiaries are allowed.
-But remember, it's important to answer all questions accurately on the insurance application whenever you take out a new policy.
+Remember, it's important to answer all questions accurately on the insurance application.

 Are you looking for a life insurance quote?
-If so, our life insurance comparison service allows you to compare prices and policies from a number of UK insurers!
+If so, our life insurance comparison service allows you to compare prices and policies from a number of UK providers.